andrewerrington/fuscus/docs/notes.md

 ## Optional - Sensor Calibration
 Fuscus provides a feature to adjust each measurement from your sensors if they read a little high or low.
 To use it, do the following:
-1. Calibrate your sensors by measuring the temperature they record, and determining the offset from a known temperature reading.
+1. Calibrate your sensors by measuring the temperature they report, and determining the offset from a known temperature reading.
 2. Create the calibration file and open for editing in your favorite editor:
 *cp calibrate.sample.ini calibrate.ini*
 *sudo nano calibrate.ini*
 3. Add the device ID for your sensor along with the offset in degrees Celsius to be added to each reading.
 For example:
 *28-031590ed07ff = 0.4*
 would result in sensor 28-031590ed07ff having 0.4 degrees Celsius added to each reading.
 Please note - The offsets must always be in degrees Celsius, even when running in Fahrenheit mode.

 ## Notes for later development